RyanSiu1995/learning_notes/angular_notes.md

       const lazyRoutes: Routes = [
         { path: '', redirectTo: 'eager', pathMatch: 'full' },
         // loadChildren: 'pathToModule#className'
+        // No need to import the routeArr and modules separately
-        { path: 'A', loadChildren: 'moduleA#moduleA' },
+        // It will automatically inject into the AppModule { path: 'A', loadChildren: 'moduleA#moduleA' },
         { path: 'B', loadChildren: 'moduleB#moduleB' }
       ];